Precise many-body calculations and hyperfine interaction effect on dynamic polarizabilities at the low-lying energy levels of Y$^{2+}$: RESULTS AND DISCUSSIONS

-We consider right circularly polarized light ($\sigma=+1 $ in Eq. \ref{4}) in the present calculations of polarizabilities at the various m$_J$ levels of 4$^2D_{\frac{3}{2},\frac{5}{2}}$ states.
-However, the orientation of polarization of light ($\sigma$) and the sign of $m_J$ value of the state decide the resultant sign of the vector part of polarization.
-The crossing points of the distributions of the dynamic polarizabilities of $5^2S_{\frac{1}{2}}$ and 4 $^2D_{\frac{3}{2},\frac{5}{2}}$ states show a number of magic wavelengths for the transitions between these states.
-These magic wavelengths are tabulated in TABLE II with associated polarizability values at the corresponding wavelengths.
-This table also highlights the impact of the vector part of polarizability as one changes the impinging light beam with polarization from linear to circular.
-For a linearly polarized light, polarizability of an energy state is independent of the sign of its $m_J$ component.
-We find quite a few magic wavelengths with high polarizabilities at the mid-UV region and these can be potential wavelengths for Y$^{2+}$ clock experiment with the best possible precision.
-Due to the presence of vector part in the polarizability, the circularly polarized light provides relatively more number of magic wavelengths for the clock transitions and many of them correspond to large polarizability values.
-Nevertheless, moderate changes on both magic wavelengths and corresponding polarizability values have been observed when we compare the data in TABLE II for linearly and circularly polarized light in the mid-UV range.
+The crossing points between the curves representing the dynamic polarizabilities of $5^2S_{\frac{1}{2}}$ and 4$^2D_{\frac{3}{2},\frac{5}{2}}$ states in Fig.~\ref{fig1} show a number of magic wavelengths for the transitions between them.
+We find quite a few magic wavelengths with high polarizability values at the mid-UV region (200-300 nm), and therefore, these wavelengths can be much significant for Y$^{2+}$ clock experiment with the best possible precision.
+All the magic wavelengths within the range of 77 nm to 400 nm are presented in Table~\ref{II} with the corresponding polarizability values.
+This table also reveals effect of the vector part of polarizability by comparing the results for the circularly polarized light with the results for a linearly polarized light.
+Here it is to be mentioned that the orientation of the polarization of light ($\sigma$) and the sign of $M_{J_v}$ decide the resultant sign of the vector part of polarizability (See Eq. (\ref{4})).
+This essentially means that the signs of these two factors ($\sigma$ and $M_{J_v}$) are responsible apart from the sign of $\alpha^{(1)}_v(\omega)$ to determine whether there should be an additive or a subtractive effect to the total polarizability for a linearly polarized light to achieve the total polarizability for the circularly polarized light.
+Nevertheless, due to the presence of the vector part in the polarizability, the circularly polarized light provides relatively more number of magic wavelengths for the clock transitions and many of them are associated with large polarizability values.
+Moreover, both the values of the magic wavelengths and the corresponding polarizabilities are changed moderately in few cases due to the change in light polarization from linear and circular.
 This facilitates external control on slight tuning of the magic wavelengths.
-Since the wavelengths of the transitions 5$^2S_{\frac{1}{2}}$ -- 4 $^2D_{\frac{3}{2},\frac{5}{2}}$ are 1339.2 nm and 1483.0 nm, respectively, all the magic wavelengths presented in the table support blue-detuned trapping scheme.
+Since the wavelengths of the transitions 5$^2S_{\frac{1}{2}}$ -- 4$^2D_{\frac{3}{2},\frac{5}{2}}$ are 1339.2 nm and 1483.0 nm, respectively, all the magic wavelengths presented in the table support blue-detuned trapping scheme.